YuigaHUA/Project/README.md

 - View cart summary
 - Checkout with PayPal integration
 - Admin panel for product and order management
+- User Accounts: Users can register and log in to their accounts.
+Registration: Users can create an account by providing a username and password.
+Login: Users can log in with their credentials to access personalized features.
 ## Installation

 1. Clone the repository: